How a 10-day Vipassana meditation course transformed my life

 At 6:30, the meditation ends.
 Sound of heavy rain is coming from outside.
 Time stops.
 Eyes open.
 I cannot move my legs.
-As everyone goes off to breakfast, the meditation hall empties.
-As I slowly start untangling my legs using my hands, I start regaining the feeling in my lower body.
+Everyone goes off to breakfast and I remain alone in the meditation hall.
+As I slowly start untangling my legs using my hands, I slowly start regaining feeling in my lower body.
 Minutes pass by before I attempt to stand up.
 I get up, feeling as if a thousand needles are inside my body.
 I slowly start walking towards the designated walking area outside.
 Amidst heavy rain, I start walking in a circle.
 As I start walking, electric sensations start rippling through my body, my muscles involuntarily start twitching, and my body starts shaking continuously.
 Walking unsteadily through heavy rain as if drunk, electric jolts start going through my body.
-As I finish the circle, something tells me not to go to the cafeteria, but my room.
+As I near the end of the circle, something tells me not to go to the cafeteria, but my room.
 I enter the room, kneel on the bed.
 And then something that I’ll never forget happened.

 The oceans became as disturbed as ever, the rains poured heavier than ever before, the rivers started flowing as fast as they do only once in a century.
 What is happening?
 The storm grew stronger.
 And stronger and stronger.
 And then suddenly, everything became one.
 A still moment of unity and oneness.
 Boundaries disappeared.
+I couldn’t differentiate between the body, bed, room, hotel, pines, mountain, or the sky.
+Everything became one without boundaries.
 All was one.
 All was God.
 All IS God.
-The faces of my daughter Hailey and teachers Mr. Goenka and Teun Zuiderent appeared in front of me and then the sky spoke, “It’s ok my son.
+The faces of my daughter Hailey and teachers Mr. Goenka and Teun Zuiderent appeared in front of me and then the sky spoke, “It’s okay my son.
 It’s alright.”
 Love permeated everything.
 Unbearably good love.
 If heaven exists, this is what it must be like.
 As the seemingly infinite moment of stillness amidst the storm came to an end, I continued weeping out loud from the bottom of my soul shedding my last tears on the bed.

 As the 300000 millisecond storm came to an end, I recuperated and went to breakfast.
 What has just happened?
 Not being ready yet to talk about and share this experience, I decided to keep it to myself for the day and not to speak to the teacher about it.
 The remainder of the day was business as usual with one exception.

 I don’t want to reproach him because then I’d be breaking the vow of silence.
-If I simply lower the thermostat to 20°C, I am reacting, which I am not supposed to do according to Vipassana.
+If I simply lower the thermostat to 20°C, then I am reacting and creating conflict, an I don’t want to do that.
 What made me sign up for this Vipassana course?!
 If I lower the thermostat to 20°C, the man might actually become cold and suffer.
 If I leave it at 25°C, I don’t even want to think of what would happen to me during the night.
 What has he done?!
 How could he put me in such a tough situation?!
 I already went through hell once today, he wants me to go through it again during the night?!

 Hours later, at some God knows what hour during the middle of the night, I wake up soaked in sweat with a sharp headache.
 Hellfire in the room.
 I get up as slowly as possible in order not to shake my head too much, splash myself with cold water, and drink several glasses of water while thinking, “I don’t care what anyone says, I know that he, too, is suffering right now.
 How could anyone not suffer sleeping in a closed room with 25°C?!”
 I look at my roommate, he is sleeping completely uncovered, torturing himself with that blanket.
 Why did we need all this?
 I go back to bed, not touching the thermostat.